McrCoderDojo/push-button-stop-motion/worksheet.md

     ```

 1. Optionally, you can adjust the frame rate by editing the rendering command.
 Try changing `-r 10` (10 frames per second) to another number.
-1. You can also change the filename of the rendered video to stop it from overwriting your first attempt.
-To do this, change `animation.mp4` to something else.